dsuryd/dotNetify-Blazor/Website/Website.Server/Docs/Overview/Basics.md

 }
 ```

-Write a C# class that inherits from **BaseVM** in your ASP.NET project, and add public properties for all the data your component will need.
+Write a C# class that inherits from **BaseVM** in your ASP.NET project, and add public properties matching the state interface you defined.
 When the connection is established, the class instance will be serialized and sent as the initial state for the component.

 #### Real-Time Push